Books by Jefferson Vann

 NOW AVAILABLE IN PAPERBACK!!!

-Systematic Theologies seek to answer the questions that people ask about God and the universe.
+Systematic Theologies seek to answer people’s questions about God and the universe.
 These four books are examples of systematic theology written from a viewpoint shared by members of the Advent Christian denomination.

 Click-here-to-order-now-button